splunk/public-o11y-docs/sp-oncall/user-roles/user-roles-permissions.rst

      - Yes
      -

-   * - Create, edit, or delete escation policies
+   * - Create, edit, or delete escaltion policies
      - Yes
      -
      - For teams where they are a Team admin